wpwhitesecurity/activity-log-tablepress/readme.txt

 1. Ensure WP Activity Log is already installed.
 1. Download the plugin and extract the files.
 1. Upload the `activity-log-tablepress` folder to the `/wp-content/plugins/` folder on your website.
-1. Activate the WP Activity Log extension for TablePress plugin from the 'Plugins' menu in WordPress.
+1. Activate the Activity Log for TablePress plugin from the 'Plugins' menu in WordPress.

 == Frequently Asked Questions ==